microsoft/fluentui/packages/web-components/src/tabs/tab-list/tab-list.spec.md

 - [x] [FAST Tabs Component](https://www.fast.design/docs/components/tabs/) this component will inherit from and document
 - [x] [Check the Fluent UI React V9 Component Spec](https://github.com/microsoft/fluentui/blob/master/packages/react-components/react-tabs/docs/Spec.md)
   - React V9 TabList prefers event handler to be passed into component as a React Prop `onTabSelect`.
 This event handling will be removed in favor of the TabList web component taking control of the event handling.
-  - React V9 `as` prop (to render the list as html element preferred by developer) will be omited
+  - React V9 `as` prop (to render the list as HTML element preferred by developer) will be omitted
   - React V9
 - [x] [Fluent UI React V9 Storybook](https://react.fluentui.dev/?path=/docs/components-tablist--default)
 - [x] [Open GitHub issues related to component](https://github.com/microsoft/fluentui/issues?q=is%3Aissue+is%3Aopen+TabList)